anthonylapin/breezeapi/README.md

 ## How to run locally:

+You need to have a golang installed on our machine compatible with the version specified in go.mod.

 1. Clone repository
 2. Run using start_server.sh script
 3. Framework code is made within server directory